 General Terms and Conditions

-1. These Terms and Conditions apply to contracts for the letting of hotel rooms for accommodation and to all other customer-related activities and services provided by the respective Dorint hotel in Switzerland (hereinafter referred to as “the Hotel”).
+1. These Terms and Conditions apply to contracts for the letting of hotel rooms for accommodation and to all other customer-related activities and services provided by the respective Dorint hotel (hereinafter referred to as “the Hotel”).
 The term “Hotel Accommodation Contract” shall include and replace the following terms: lodging contract, guest admission contract, hotel contract, hotel room contract.

 3. The customer’s own Terms and Conditions shall only apply if they have previously been expressly agreed in writing.

 II.
-Contract agreement, contracting parties
+Contract agreement, contracting parties and limitations

 2. The contracting parties are the Hotel and the customer.
-If a third party has placed a reservation on behalf of the customer, the customer and the third party shall be jointly and severally liable to the Hotel for all obligations arising from the Hotel Accommodation Contract, insofar as the third party shall provide the Hotel with an appropriate statement to this effect.
+If a third party has placed a reservation on behalf of the customer, the customer and the third party shall be jointly liable to the Hotel for all obligations arising from the Hotel Accommodation Contract, insofar as the third party shall provide the Hotel with an appropriate statement to this effect.

 III.
 Services, tariffs, payment, offsetting